 GDOT was able to accomplish Internal Reviews, External Reviews, and Virtual Trainings.
-GDOT also received one (1) written complaint that was resolved and finalized.

 III.
 PROCESS TO RESOLVE DEFICIENCIES IDENTIFIED BY FHWA

 In those cases where any deficiency is identified and communicated by the Operating Administration, we will work with FHWA, to clearly identify the causes of the deficiency and establish a timeframe for correcting the deficiency.